This page was updated on 29 July 2025.

 RYPEN provides an experience of ideas, problems, and social experiences which will assist them in forming their own values and moral standards and allow them to broaden their horizons culturally, socially and academically.

-Challenge by choice is an important aspect of the program experience..
+Challenge by choice is an important aspect of the program experience.

 Eligibility: Age 15–17, Years 9–11

 Application: Email for details.
+Completed applications close 20 August 2025.

 Support: Cost $297, paid by Rotary Castlemaine.